-Nonletter-size Periodicals may be prepared in 5-digit and 3-digit bundles containing fewer than six pieces when the publisher determines that such preparation improves service.
-Pieces in these low-volume bundles must be claimed at the applicable mixed ADC price (Outside-County) or basic price (In-County).
-Low-volume bundles are permitted only when they are sacked or prepared on pallets as follows:
+Nonletter-size Periodicals may be prepared in 5-digit and 3-digit bundles containing fewer than six pieces at the publisher's option.
+Pieces in these low-volume bundles must be claimed at the mixed ADC price (Outside-County) or basic price (In-County).
+Low-volume bundles are permitted only when sacked or prepared on pallets as follows: